 or resource-demanding.
 Guidelines on the diagnosis and treatment of PH have advocated a goal-oriented treatment approach since 2009,18 not only at baseline but also at follow-up.
 Patients who reached a low-risk profile at follow-up had similar survival as those who remained low risk from baseline to follow-up.
-Patients who worsened to an intermediate or high-risk profile during follow-up had as poor survival as those who remained intermediate or high-risk during follow-up had as poor survival as those who remained intermediate or high-risk during follow-up.19 Here, a moderate correlation between CO{TD} and CO{ICG} was shown; the ICG method tends to underestimate both CO and SV, with a wide LoA.
-Another study also proved that ICG accuracy decreases for extreme CO values.13 Although ICG differences between impedance cardiography and thermodilution based on (A) cardiac index and (B) stroke volume index, respectively.
+Patients who worsened to an intermediate or high-risk profile during follow-up had as poor survival as those who remained intermediate or high-risk during follow-up and CO{ICG} was shown; the ICG method tends to underestimate both CO and SV, with a wide LoA.
+Another study also proved that ICG accuracy decreases for extreme CO values.13 Although ICG tends to overestimate the disease severity in risk stratification, it is more accurate in distinguishing patients in low-risk status.
+The main advantage of ICG over RHC is its non-invasive and reproducible characteristics, which guarantees its utilization during PAH follow-up.